system76/docs/content/unexpected-reboots.md

 If your system is spontaneously shutting down, this may be caused by overheating.
 Systems with dedicated GPUs tend to run hot under normal circumstances, so noticing an overheating problem can be challenging from ambient temperature alone.

-The temperatures of your CPU cores and GPU card can be check through software.
+The temperatures of your CPU cores and GPU card can be checked through software.

 **Run `lm-sensors`**